 Educational and Cultural Exchange (ECE) Appropriations

 The educational and cultural exchange (ECE) programs appropriation funds educational, professional, and cultural exchange programs that are crucial to achieving U.S. foreign policy objectives.
 Each year, the Alliance submits requests to congressional committees in support of robust ECE funding.
-For Fiscal Year (FY) 2025, Congress funded U.S. Department of State’s educational and cultural exchange programs at $741 million through a Continuing Resolution ending on January 30, 2026.
+For Fiscal Year (FY) 2026, Congress funded U.S. Department of State’s educational and cultural exchange programs at $667 million.

 Funding for exchange programs delivers significant benefits to the United States.
 Over 90% of this exchange funding is spent in the United States or invested directly in its citizens or organizations, thereby strengthening the American economy.
 Additionally, people-to-people exchanges help promote increased understanding among nations through a public diplomacy approach, which supports our national security.